oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 1. After logging into cloud console, click on User Settings under top right navigation, this will take to **User Details** page, Copy the OCID into a text file we will need this later.

+The **User Details** page shows the user name and information, such as the OCID for the user.

   ![Navigate to Data Labeling](images/user-ocid.png " ")

 ## Task 2: Add User's API Key

 1. Under the same page click on **Add API Key** button

+The **Add API Key** button GUI shows a button for  users to download and generate API keys
   ![Navigate to Data Labeling](images/add-api-keys.png " ")

 ## Task 3: Generate and Download RSA Key Pair in PEM Format

 1. Choose an Option to Generate a new key pair, if you already have keys generated you can upload them here, most important is when you generate the key pair download both of them, Click **Add** button

+In the **Add API Key** interface there are various button choices, this shows the selection of the "Generate API Key Pair" button

   ![Navigate to Data Labeling](images/gen-key-pair.png " ")